 This article will go over the most basic Reddit marketing techniques, the ones for which you don’t even need to think.
-After reading it you will understand how to promote your business on Reddit, and towards the end of the guide we also provide some more advanced techniques.
+After reading it you will understand how to promote your business on Reddit, and towards the end of the guide there’s also some general advice that you should consider.
 In most cases, you’ll just have to post a link to your product/service/app/cause/crowdfunding campaign/… with a long and descriptive title, and then buy a few upvotes and comments for your threads.
 Especially if you’re inexperienced, these are the first Reddit marketing objectives that you should complete:

 - Introduce your business on /r/sideproject (14,278 subscribers).